goodplayer/onlyconfig/README.md

 **Key characteristics**

-1. Distributed configure: Supporting as many applications as you want with strong reliability, performance, flexibility
+1. Distributed configure: Supporting as many applications as you want with strong reliability, performance, flexibility.
 2. Easy-to-use: Speed up your development from tiny applications to large.
 3. Flexible: Custom your own server and client to extend the possibility of configuration.
+4. Minimum dependencies: Simplify dependencies, less complexity.
+5. Frequently upgrade: supporting more requirements in reality, latest go version with dependencies and modern software and hardware

 [TOC]

+[LOGO]

 ## 1. Getting started